Secondary Nature

 -

-Omikuji (prayer tree) Ishikawa Prefecture
+Omikuji (prayer tree), Kanazawa Prefecture

 -

-Suizenji Garden (Fuji-san) Kumamoto Prefecture
+Suizenji Garden (jima), Kumamoto Prefecture

 -